Isaac Paredes Preview, Player Props: Rays vs. Red Sox

-Isaac Paredes, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Tanner Houck on the hill, September 26 at 7:10 PM ET.
+Isaac Paredes -- .179 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Brayan Bello on the hill, on September 27 at 6:10 PM ET.

-In his most recent game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Blue Jays.
+He had a hitless showing in his last game (0-for-5) against the Red Sox.

 Sportsbook Promo Codes